superstar3222/leads-reactivation-with-AI-Voice-Agent/README.md

 1. Ensure the server is running and accessible.
 2. Trigger the automation route `/execute` using Postman or directly via the API docs dashboard.
+3. The automation expects a list of lead IDs.
+You can either specify specific IDs or leave it empty to fetch any new leads.
-3. You should receive a call from the voice agent.
+4. You should receive a call from the voice agent.

-After the call, check the CRM for updates or view the call logs directly in the Vapi dashboard.
+After the call, check the CRM for updates or view the call logs directly in the VAPI dashboard.

+---

+### Customizing the Automation

+If you want to integrate another CRM or customize the behavior of the automation, please refer to the [Customization Guide](/docs/customization.md).
+The guide covers:

+- **Integrating Custom CRMs**: Instructions for adding your CRM to the system by extending the base class.
+- **Customizing Lead Statuses**: Learn how to modify the statuses used to filter and fetch leads.
+- **Updating CRM Fields**: Tailor the `update_CRM` function to handle different field names or additional fields.
+- **Customizing Prompts**: Update the prompts used for AI voice agent and the post call analysis (all pormpts are in `src/prompts.py`).

 ---